GemAfaWell/GemAfaWell/README.md

 </p>

 <p align="center">
-  I'm also the founder of <a href="https://texaswebgems.com">Texas WebGems</a>, a web development firm specializing in maintenance and building of SPAs and MPAs using the MERN stack.
-So excited to make diamonds out of the Internet's rough!
+  I'm also the founder of <a href="https://tristatewebgems.com">Tri-State WebGems</a>, a web development and marketing firm specializing in maintenance and building of SPAs and MPAs, and the growth of small business brands via SEO.
+Looking for the next opportunity bigger than me!
 </p>

 <p align="center">